bensanmorris/behavioural_fingerprinting/README.md

 # Behavioural Fingerprinting - Pre-emptive malware monitoring
 The idea is to apply machine learning to the classification and detection of compromised applications by comparing the behavioural fingerprint of an application with an established behavioural fingerprint obtained for the application in a clean room environment.

-[My original presentation video](https://youtu.be/ZaBt7gynkx4) - I had to keep it under 3 minutes so apologies for the speed of delivery.

 # Prototype 1

 For the initial prototype we use supervised learning as follows: